Frequently Asked Questions (FAQ'S)

 Can I claim a private health rebate?

-You are not able to claim a rebate from our pilates classes unless you are an EPC or Work Cover patient.
+All private and semi-private sessions are rebatable with private health cover.
+You are not able to claim a rebate from our group reformer classes unless you are an EPC or Work Cover patient.

 How often should I come?